listlessbird/poland-ai-ts-workshop/exercises/08-retrieval/08.5-reranking/problem/readme.md

 ## Slicing the search results

-Our first to-dos are just under the `searchTypeScriptDocs` function, inside the `/api/chat.ts` POST route:
+Our first TODOs are just under the `searchTypeScriptDocs` function, inside the `/api/chat.ts` POST route:

 ```ts
 const searchResults = await searchTypeScriptDocs({